 Karma means that the things you do tend to happen back to you, so there is a basic and straightforward motivation to prosper others, and not to disadvantage or harm.
 Altruism is built in.
 Low and high moral rules come to the same thing.
 The high, wanting the other to do well, becomes also the low, the rational reason for doing the right thing.
 The science tells us that living at the expense of others is directly counter to one’s own best interests.
 So a moral way of life is inherent in the structure of reality.
 In this kind of reality it is clear that egoism is potentially disastrous.
 Egoism here means not so much self-obsession but rather the belief that acting in one’s own best interests is the only criterion that matters.
 In this kind of reality, in effect, that is literally the road to hell.
 Ignoring and trampling over the needs and wellbeing of others is clocking up bad karma, and it all takes effect in the transition to the next lifetime.
 As spiritual leaders have been trying to tell us for some time, ignoring these principles is is a very bad idea.
 But there never seemed to be a really convincing logic to karma.
 Now there is.
 As stated by von Baeyer, there are deep things that our physics is urgently trying to tell us about our world.
 Clearly interactive destiny and the karma we generate are terribly important.

 So the great spiritual rules, such as the famous Ten Commandments and the Buddhist Eightfold Path, are vitally important.
 The Ten Commandments form an essential quick-start guide to this kind of reality, a list of “do nots” – because if you do they will tend to happen to you and yours.
-The first two commandments are phrased in positive terms, but the Ten Commandments are famous for saying what to avoid, and of course this comes in the form of negation.
-This is not ideal in practical terms.
-It is vital to avoid those things, but focusing on what you must not do is not the greatest way to organise a life of ease and plenty for you and your world.
+The first two commandments are phrased in positive terms, but the Ten Commandments are famous for saying what to avoid, in other words negation.
+This is not ideal, but then this is just the quick start guide.

-The Buddhist Eightfold Path is the same thing the other way around.
-It is the way to live life, expressed in positive terms, so that everything flows in your favour.
+The Buddhist Eightfold Path lays out the rules in positive terms.
+This is the way to live life so that everything flows in your favour.
 This is how to engage positive strange attractors in the most powerful and fundamental way.
-You predispose the reality you live in to the principles: Right Action, Right Intention and so on.
-The principles are phrased purely in terms of what is sought, what is wanted.
-It is Right Living that is the path to good karma and an increasingly happy and satisfying life.
-These are paths through the infinite possibilities of the reality of the universe that lead to the best kind of world.
+Right Living is the path to good karma, and an increasingly happy and satisfying life, as one makes one’s way through the infinite possibilities of the universe.
 These are the operating instructions of this kind of reality.